huadana1/ghost-drum/README.md

 1. Install necessary packages using pip install -r requirements.txt.
 If you want to use a virtual environment, run `source venv/bin/activate` to use our environment which has all the packages required.
 2. Position the webcam using a tripod so that it clearly captures the paper circles laid out as drumheads.
-3. Run `python v2.py` to start the system.
+3. Run `python3 test.py` to start the system.
 This will
     - Start your webcam
     - Detect circular drum heads and outline them
     - Prompt you to point at eah drum and say a sound name displayed on the interface (e.g., "cat")